NordicPlayground/nrf51-dfu-ble-S130/README.md

 - Update sd_ble_gap_sec_params_reply()

-- Removed is_cccd_configured() (bug with current S130 alpha version)

 - Updated IRAM1 location and size

-Softdevice & bootloader update is supported, but softdevice size would not be changed.
-It's a bug with current version of the softdevice.
+Softdevice & bootloader update is supported

+The example was made to support debugging (optimization level set to 0 ), the bootloader address was moved down to cope with the bigger size of the bootloader when compiling without optimization.

-Tested with Android nRFToolbox, nRFMaster Control Panel, iOS nRFToolbox
+Tested with Android nRFToolbox, nRFMaster Control Panel

 Requirements
 ------------
 - nRF51 SDK version 6.1
-- S130 v0.5 alpha
+- S130 v0.9 alpha
 - nRF51822 Development Kit version 2.1.0 or later

 The project may need modifications to work with other versions or other boards.